 - Clogging of the drain pipe or trap

 If there is a blockage in the drain pipe or the U-trap or S-trap of the toilet, overflowing is inevitable.
-It can be residue sediment of hard water, excessive non-flushable substances like hair, plastic and tissues as well as waste itself.
-This problem is usually solved with a plunger.
+It can be residue sediment of hard water, excessive non-flushable substances like hair, plastic and tissues, as well as waste itself.
+This problem is often solved with a plunger.
 But if it gets serious, you will need to call in the plumber.

 - Blocked sewer line